Neurolixis

-In September 2013, Neurolixis in-licensed two clinical-phase drugs from Pierre Fabre Laboratories, a French pharmaceutical company.
-The drugs (befiradol and F-15599) are targeted to the treatment of dyskinesia in Parkinson's disease and to breathing deficits in Rett syndrome, respectively.
-In addition, Neurolixis is developing its own novel chemical entities (NCEs).
+In September 2013, Neurolixis in-licensed two clinical-phase drugs, befiradol and F-15599 from Pierre Fabre Laboratories, a French pharmaceutical company.
+Befiradol (also known as NLX-112) is targeted to the treatment of movement disorders, notably dyskinesia in Parkinson's disease, whereas F-15599 (also known as NLX-101) is intended for the treatment of autism spectrum disorders including Rett syndrome and Fragile X syndrome.
+In addition, Neurolixis is developing its own novel chemical entities (NCEs), notably NLX-204 (see below).